jelenadjuric01/Evaluation-of-LLM-Based-Agentic-Systems-for-Software-Development-Tasks/README.md

 # AgentFix: Automated Python Bug Fixing with Language Models

-This is a research project that leverages pre-trained language models to automatically fix Python bugs.
+AgentFix is a research project that leverages pre-trained language models to automatically fix Python bugs.
 The system takes buggy code and test failures as input, then generates minimal patches to make the tests pass.
 This repository implements an iterative agent that can attempt multiple repair strategies and evaluates performance on the HumanEvalFix benchmark.

 ## Project Structure

 ```
 ├── src/
 │   ├── agent/
 │   │   ├── __init__.py